Skip to main content

 What if I am out of the country during the enrollment period with no secure internet connection?

 If you will be out of the country during the Annual Enrollment period, you can complete and submit the change paperwork before leaving the country, even if that means submitting it before the Annual Enrollment period begins.
-Access the Retiree AE form (PDF).
+Visit the Annual Enrollment webpage to access the form and other information.

 I turn 65 soon.
 When should I contact the university about moving from non-Medicare coverage to a Medicare Advantage and what is the process?